 The GPA program provides time-limited cash assistance to individuals who are disabled.
 To be eligible for cash assistance, an individual must first be found eligible for Medical Assistance (see Health Care – Medical Assistance).

-- Individuals who have applied for SSI benefits and who are receiving Medical Assistance through the Department of Human Services are entitled to receive $200/month in “Bridge” payments.
+- Individuals who have applied for SSI benefits and who are receiving Medical Assistance (including 19-64 year olds enrolled as “expansion population”) are entitled to receive $200/month in “Bridge” payments.
 Payments continue until a decision on eligibility for SSI is made.
 If ineligible, repayment is not required.
 If found eligible for SSI, the total amount of the payment is refunded to DHS out of the person’s retroactive SSI check.

 - Must be a citizen or legal immigrant.
 Lawful permanent residents (green card), refugees, persons granted asylum, persons granted conditional entry or paroled into the U.S. are eligible.

 The resource limit is $400.
 The home in which the person lives is not counted.
 A car worth less than $4,650 and a car that is specially equipped/designed to transport a person with a disability are not counted.

 The income limit is $327/month for an individual and $449/month for a couple.

 How to Apply

 Apply at the local DHS office.
 To find the nearest office contact DHS, (401) 462-5300.

 Hardship Funds: A decision on eligibility is made within 30 days from the date of application.

 Bridge Funds: A decision on eligibility is made within 30 days from the date of application.